 The write stuff.
-Enabling adults to grasp basic literacy skills such as reading, writing and numeracy, opens an opportunity for a brighter future.
-Adult literacy groups often go on to become involved in development activities like savings and loans, training and starting micro businesses.
+Enabling adults to grasp basic literacy skills such as reading, writing and numeracy, opens up a world of hope and opportunity.
+Adult literacy groups often go on to become involved in development activities like savings and loans, training and starting micro-businesses.

 Gifts and donations of $2 or more are tax deductible.

 Should the number of items sold or the funds raised exceed the amount needed for the projects these gifts are intended to fund, TEAR Australia will redirect donations to similar development work.

 If you’re illiterate, there are many barriers to leading a full life.
 You can’t help your kids with their homework or start your own business.
 It’s difficult, if not impossible, to do things like open a bank account or advocate for government assistance.
 And your sense of worth and confidence is often affected, because you feel disempowered and vulnerable.

 TEAR’s partner MDP Kaberamaido (the development arm of the PAG Church) in Uganda is working with communities to help develop their future through its Functional Adult Literacy (FAL) project.
 In their literacy classes, adults learn the valuable and empowering skills of reading and writing in their local language, as well as basic numeracy.
 Women are a focus for the program, as well as vulnerable groups in the community including those with a disability.